Marie-ClairePRO/LatentColorDiffusion/README.md

 * path_to_im : might be image or directory to video frames (png or jpg).<br/>
 * outdir : by default is outputs.<br/>
-* isSource : whether image is source or you want to convert it grayscale.
+* isSource : whether image is source or you want to convert it to grayscale.

 ## Training